 Pessimists will tell you that these signs of economic decline are sure signs that it’s time to pull out: it’s ‘game over’ time in China, or it’s going to be in the future ten years or so.
 But we beg to differ: The market might be in trouble, but being in trouble does not necessarily equal ‘crashing’.
 The government and business world is already rallying and adapting, and while it’s true that business opportunities will potentially be less potent than before, ‘to quit’ is not the right conclusion.
 ‘To wise up’ is.

 The truth is, the national stereotypes we know about China and the way business is run within it might not necessarily apply anymore.
 As China was brought to a rude awakening from the soaring profits, it will have adapted; not only will foreign businesses have become more careful foraging into China, but your business partners on the Chinese end, potentially even government officials – will also have become more careful, more reserved and most importantly, more rational.
 Doing business deals over drinks may yet be the Chinese model for a good many years, but you’ll be surprised to see just how many recognizable elements in China there are: Contracts are thickening and getting more detailed, and the general attitude towards business is becoming more pragmatic, focusing more and more on practical results than which year’s wine you brought to the dinner table.

 Tackling economic decline

-Everyone wants a gold rush, but the truth is just that a gold rush does not continue on forever.
-For China, the end of the gold rush could potentially be China’s chance to sober up and stabilize – and your chance to secure your place in the Far East.
+Everyone wants a gold rush, but the truth is just that a gold rush does not continue forever.
+For China, the end of the gold rush could potentially be China’s chance to sober up and stabilise – and your chance to secure your place in the Far East.